 The parts are locked up in a storage cabinet or a storage room in the production plant.
 Each part has a barcode or an RFID tag.
-If anything is needed – for example an end mill for CNC cutter – , authorized personnel just takes it from storage, and registers the transaction with barcode or RFID reader.
+If anything is needed – for example, an end mill for CNC cutter- authorized personnel just takes it from storage and registers the transaction with barcode or RFID reader.

 It all sounds sophisticated but is actually dead easy to use.
-You log into the web service and there it is, your warehouse with all stocked products.
+You log into the web server and there it is, your warehouse with all stocked products.
 Your expenditure, seasonal and regional stock level analytics, and lead times – it’s all there.
-If a large scale job is coming in, the manufacturer can raise the stock levels in just few clicks.
+If a large scale job is coming in, the manufacturer can raise the stock levels in just a few clicks.

 It’s amazing that so many manufacturers still do physical stocktaking.
-There can easily be 200 persons working in one shift, and often they are all kind of responsible for keeping sufficient amount of parts in stock.
-Inventory management should not be welder’s job.
+There can easily be 200 persons working in one shift, and often they are all kind of responsible for keeping a sufficient amount of parts in stock.
+Inventory management should not be a welder’s job.
 These are the problems Vendor-Managed Inventory eliminates.

 As of 2012, Erply has implemented a wide range of enterprise software in Alas-Kuul.
 Not only classical Enterprise Resource Planning but software products for customer management, B2B bulk ordering, and even service and maintenance management for industrial equipment.

-Erply’s inventory management software has an API, which means you can use it as a backbone for any kind of inventory, warehouse and production monitoring applications.
+Erply’s inventory management software has an API, which means you can use it as a backbone for any kind of inventory, warehouse, and production monitoring applications.
 So soon we were providing Alas-Kuul with an inventory solution they offer to their clients as a warehouse management software service.